e-mergo/mx-emergo-sortable-list-input/README.md

 ### Value attribute

 Set the attribute which will hold the result of the sorted list.
 The result will be stored in a string attribute, concatenating the corresponding values, using the separator parameter as glue.
-As an example, an alphabetically sorted list of A trough D will be stored in the attribute as 'A/B/C/D'.
+As an example, an alphabetically sorted list of A through D will be stored in the attribute as 'A/B/C/D'.

 ### Separator